By Lyn Pollard

 Special education can seem like a foreign language.
 You may hear unfamiliar terms and acronyms in meetings and wish for a translator!
 Learn these key terms and you may find it easier to protect your child’s rights.

 Lyn Pollard is a writer and mom to two kids who learn differently.
-She’s also the parent advocacy manager for NCLD.
+She’s also the community partnerships manager at Understood.

 When Your Child Turns 18: Your Parental Rights